 An Insignificant Man (2016) – A Thothful Movie Review

 I’m thinking, growing up in India – the “Indian Dream” used-to-be/still-is acquiring the “American Dream” for many (then fate Trumped us all).
 The idea that “the country is out of hand” and “Indian politics is a gutter”, and that “someone” would have to clean it up eventually – has been a popular belief.
-Only problem – I’m thinking … No one really believed that anyone would be that someone.
+Only problem – I’m thinking – is no one really believed that anyone would be that someone.
+Let alone someone insignificant.

-So, when India had its recent popular ‘Jan Lokpal – Anti Corruption Movement’, Indian politicians threw a curve-ball at it.
-They challenged the key figures of the movement to contest elections in order to practice what they preach, and some of those key figures (mainly – Arvind Kejriwal) unexpectedly took it up.
+So, when India made recent history with its ‘Jan Lokpal – Anti Corruption Movement (2011)’, Indian politicians threw a curve-ball at it.
+They challenged the key figures of the movement to contest elections in order to practice what they preach.
+And some of those key figures (mainly – Arvind Kejriwal), unexpectedly took it up.
 What followed, I’m thinking, was a series of epic victories, reversals and ultimately the undeniable rise and now steady existence of a third strong contender in Indian politics, previously dominated by just two parties.

 (This also led to an important nation-wide increased interest in politics, even for movie and game addicts like me.
 Significant – indeed)

-‘An Insignificant Man’ is a crowdfunded docufilm, made by film-makers Khusboo Ranka and Vinay Shukla, who had the foresight to document the formation of this “people’s party”, using a fly-on-the-wall approach.
+‘An Insignificant Man’ is a crowdfunded docufilm.
+It is made by film-makers Khusboo Ranka and Vinay Shukla, who had the foresight to document the formation of this “people’s party”, using a fly-on-the-wall approach.
 Indeed, they followed the Aam Aadmi Party (cameras-in-tow) from their early days, up until their first participation and shocking victory in the Delhi State Elections.
-The result – after become one of India’s highest crowd-funded films and post editing 400 hours of footage – is a 90 minute film, which is seeking a theatrical release soon.
+The result: after becoming one of India’s highest crowd-funded films and after having 400 hours of footage distilled into a 90 minute film, is a film that’s seeking theatrical release soon.

-For now, it was a private screening a while ago and I was lucky there were a few extra seats for guilty-as-charged non-funders like me.
-And I’m thinking, the more-brilliant-than-expected film gave me a significant lesson in Indian politics and democracy… It also inspired ‘significant’ realizations.
+For now, it was a private screening for crowd-funders a while ago.
+And I was lucky there were a few extra seats for guilty-as-charged non-funders like me.
+The verdict?
+I’m thinking, the more-brilliant-than-expected film gave me a significant lesson in Indian politics and democracy… It also inspired ‘significant’ realizations.

 The Significance of An Insignificant Man